Spinning out of control?

 Employing different techniques keeps your classes exciting for your class participants, and for yourself, as well.
 You said that you already vary the classes' intensity.
 Many instructors incorporate interval training, which changes the intensity during a class.
 Participants are challenged by the variety.
 Another option is to offer a longer class at a slightly lower intensity, for a change of pace.
-In fact, according to the American College of Sports Medicine (ACSM), exercising at a lower intensity for a longer duration improves overall fitness.

 You have the tools and information to help class participants reach their goals, and at least some of these ideas will make a difference, helping you reach your goal of getting your clients to learn more about what "works"!